lechenghhh/ContourLine/README.md

 # ContourLine
-The Eurorack module is based on the Arduino-Mozzi library
+The Eurorack modular is based on the Arduino-Mozzi library